-First out was attempt to utilize recycled glass jars, that is equipped with a small collector, and is after that, insulated by pumping the air out to near vacuum.
+First out was attempt to utilize recycled glass jars, that is equipped with a small collector inside, and after that, insulated by pumping the air out to near vacuum.

 Cost of production would be high, so an increase in size was necessary, to slash the prices of the current vacuum tube technologies, which i consider to expensive and DIY unfriendly.